check if input string matches a triple of integers:

 The scanp maps the grammar code into Nim code that performs the parsing.
 The parsing is performed with the help of 3 helper templates that that can be implemented for a custom type.

-These templates need to be named atom and nxt. atom should be overloaded to handle both single characters and sets of character.
+These templates need to be named atom and nxt. atom should be overloaded to handle both char and set[char].

 import std/streams